-The most recent version of the BACH Group consists of Bob Axelrod (Political Science), Michael Cohen (Information), John Holland (Psychology and EECS), Carl Simon (CSCS, Math and Public Policy), Scott Page (Political Science, CSCS), Mark Newman (Physics, CSCS), Mercedes Pascual (EEB) and Rick Riolo (CSCS).
-The group still has occasional meetings and its members are actively involved in the Center.
+The most recent version of the BACH Group consisted of Bob Axelrod (Political Science), Michael Cohen (Information), John Holland (Psychology and EECS), Carl Simon (CSCS, Math and Public Policy), Scott Page (Political Science, CSCS), Mark Newman (Physics, CSCS), Mercedes Pascual (EEB) and Rick Riolo (CSCS).

 Our current core faculty group pays homage to the previous two groups with a picture of the picture-in-picture.
 Left to right starting with the back row: Daniel Romero - School of Information; Carl Simon - Math, Public Policy; Robert Deegan - Physics; Charles Doering - Math, Physics; Leonard Sander - Emertius, Physics; Elizabeth Bruch - Sociology; Mark Newman - Physics; Fernanda Valdovinos - Ecology & Evolutionary Biology.
 (Absent: Scott Page - Political Science)